What Is Som Tum Tang?

 VISUAL WALK THROUGH

-★ This is What Makes the Difference
+★ Step 3.
+Dress the cucumber and toss to coat completely.
+This is What Makes the Difference.

-Step 4: Add the Cucumber and Tomatoes
+Step 4.
+Add the mint and peanuts.
+Serve immediately.

 Vibrant Thai Cucumber Salad (Som Tum Tang) Recipe